Scion is small, but full of buds.

-The downside to this tree is that the fruits did nothave much taste.
-"Bland" might be an understatement.
-Despite its lack of flavor, I think it would be an incredible livestock tree.
+In some soils, the fruits do not have much taste.
+"Bland" might be an understatement in a sandy soil, where in a silt loam 3 hours north, the berries were quite nicely balanced.
+Despite its lack of flavor in some soils, I think it would be an incredible livestock tree.
 Chickens, pigs, etc. I am grafting this heavily (despite not knowing it's hardiness) because the volume alone is promising as a feed offset.

 I'm selling this scion with the intent of my customers grafting these scions to existing trees or rootstocks.
 I have no idea if it roots well, as I do not root mulberry cuttings.